ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 - ``noBarcode_noUMI``
 - ``other``

 Use an ENCODE preset when the UMI has already been removed from the read and stored in its name.
-Use ``noBarcode_noUMI`` when neither barcode nor UMI sequence remains.
-Use ``other`` with explicit barcode and UMI lengths for a custom design.
+Use noBarcode_noUMI when neither barcode nor UMI sequence remains.
+Use ``other`` when defining the barcode and UMI arrangement manually.

 .. image:: ../CLIP_types.png
     :width: 600
+    :align: center
     :alt: Common barcode and UMI arrangements

    Common barcode and UMI arrangements.

 Samples and groups
 ------------------